HackYourFuture-CPH/class02-final-project/iteration2.md

  product API?
 What problems does the API pose?
 Document your thought processes around this.
 Integrating with APIs is hard work and these lessons are great resources for interviews.
 - A proof-of-concept implementation of your integration.
-- Get a Google Maps API key and integrate Google Maps into your React application.

 ## Week 2
-- Implemented integration with product API and
+- Implemented integration with product API.
+- Able to view products related to categories found last week.

 ## Outcome
 An interactive application for exploring alternatives and products that are near me.